 Dropwizard is very tightly coupled with Hibernate ORM Framework.
 Hibernate is compatible with JPA 2.1, but with dropwizard-hibernate, you cannot inject EntityManager for example, and you have to use Hibernate’s Session and SessionFactory.
 This is clearly a limitation if you want to use any other ORM frameworks apart from the Hibernate.

 Whereas Spring Boot uses it’s own data abstraction framework Spring Data JPA.
 Spring Data module is written on JPA 2.1, so it is possible for us to use callback methods like prePersist, preUpdate, etc. Another good news is that Spring Boot works with many other ORMs other than Hibernate.
 It is not very easy to achieve in Dropwizard.

 7. Dependency Injection (DI)

 The main difference between both the frameworks is dependency injection support.
 Spring applications use its own dependency management comes with the Spring Core module.
 However, Dropwizard doesn’t have out of the box solution for the dependency management.
 You have to choose one of the solutions available on the market.
 Preferably you can use Google Guice.

 8. Packaging JAR and WAR for Deployment

 spring-boot-loader module in the spring boot supports executable jar and war files.
 Generating the

-Also spring boot uses the nested JAR files for creating the FAT JAR instead of shaded JARs.
-Nested JAR contains dependency JAR as another JAR file inside the FAT JAR.
+Also, spring boot uses the nested JAR files for creating the FAT JAR instead of shaded JARs.
+The nested JAR contains dependency JAR as another JAR file inside the FAT JAR.
 However, Shaded JAR package just adds all the class files inside the single JAR which would cause many issues if two libraries have same class names.
 Dropwizard uses the shaded JAR packaging.

 Here is the structure of spring boot loader supported JAR file: